Võrtsjärv

-It is the second largest lake in Estonia (behind Lake Peipus), and the largest lake situated entirely within Estonia.
+It is the second largest lake in Estonia (after Lake Peipus), and the largest lake situated entirely within Estonia.
 The shallow lake is 33.7 m (111 ft) above sea level.
-The river Emajõgi flows from Lake Võrtsjärv to Lake Peipus.
+The Emajõgi river flows from Lake Võrtsjärv to Lake Peipus.

 History

-The lake basin existed before the Last Ice Age, but was then transformed by moving ice sheets which partly eroded the lake wall and partly filled the depression with deposits.
+The lake basin existed before the last Ice Age, but was then transformed by moving ice sheets which partly eroded the lake wall and partly filled the depression with deposits.
 In its present form the lake has existed since the Middle Holocene.

 It was first mentioned c.
 1229 in the Livonian Chronicle of Henry, where it is called Worcegerwe.

 Geography

 The relatively low shores of the lake are swampy in the south and sandy in the north.
 On the eastern shore, there is a coastal abrasion near the village of Tamme; these cliffs have yielded a number of fossils of Devonian fish, which have been compared to similar fossils found in Scotland.

 There are a few small islands in the southern part of the lake.
 Of these only Tondisaar and Pähksaar are permanent islands, while Ainsaar becomes a peninsula during low water and Heinassaar is submerged at high water.
 This is because of the lakes fluctuating water level, which changes with a mean annual amplitude of 1.4 m; this is about half of its 2.8 m average depth.
 From around November to April, the lake is covered with an ice sheet.

 Situated northeast of the lake is the Alam-Pedja Nature Reserve, the largest nature reserve in Estonia.